If i have been charged with a crime but was never convicted of it can i get the record destroyed?

 Our office assists you so you will know if you are eligible before you pay the non-refundable fee to the Clerk.
 You may hire a private attorney to represent you or may file paperwork with the Clerk’s office at any time without the DA’s consent.
 However, there is no guarantee at any time that you will be granted the expunction or get your money refunded if the Court denies your application.

 IF THE COURT DENIES MY APPLICATION, CAN I RE-FILE?

 Yes, but by law you have to wait two years to file again.

 I DON'T HAVE THE MONEY NEEDED TO FILE THE APPLICATION.
 CAN THE FEES BE WAIVED?

-No. But you can ask the judge to give you a payment plan.
+You can ask the judge to waive the $100 clerk's fee.
+If the judge says no, you can ask for a payment plan.
 The expungement will not be granted until the fees are paid in full.